 Union Middle School

-- Union Middle School's student population of 895 students has stayed relatively flat over five school years.
+Union Middle School's student population of 823 students has declined by 9% over five school years.

 |Grades Offered||Grades 6-8|